orchardtree/intro-the-shell-ide/README.md

 ## Recognize Operating Systems Providing a Terminal

-All operating systems (MacOS, Windows, and Linux / Unix) provide a terminal!
-While developers often disagree about which operating system is the best, time has borne out that they nearly all agree that a terminal-based interface is a power-tool they can't live without.
+All operating systems (MacOS, Windows, and Linux / Unix) provide a terminal interface to a shell!
+Time has borne out that developers consider a shell-based interface a power-tool they can't live without.

 ## Conclusion